Cleaning an electric smoker doesn’t have to be hard or cost a fortune. Proper maintenance reduces your work and keeps your smoker as clean as new.

 The process isn’t challenging, but it takes a long time.
 The time shouldn’t matter because you don’t have to sit with your smoker while it’s being cleaned.

-Clean Creosote from Your Electric Smoker
+How to Clean Creosote From Electric Smoker

 Smokers use smoke and heat for cooking food.
 You have to smoke the food, but you can’t keep it there for too long.
 The smoke that stays too long or becomes too dense can result in a substance called creosote.